fpapado/precompose-props/README.md

 -   Types
 -   Example folder
--   Bundle and publish

 ## Inspiration
-- Dr. Boolean for his talks on functional JS.
-Even when the language is not the best for it, I will occasionally run into cases where I think "oh that can be a monoid" or "the sequence of these operations can be separate".
+- Brian Lonsdorf (drboolean) for his talks on functional JS.
+Even when the language is not the best for it, I will occasionally run into cases where I think about concatenation or the order of operations.
 - Jason Miller (developit) for his package build setups, and `microbundle`.
 They were a great starting point to figure out how to publish this damn thing.